 3. Describe a time you successfully supported a teacher collect and use data to reflect on their practice.

-15. How do you track the success of a coaching goal?
+9. How do you measure completion of a goal?

 16. Have you ever pre conferenced before an observation?
 Reflect.
 How did it support the teacher?